Location: Erasmus MC, Rotterdam

 This year’s Spring Meeting of the Dutch Biostatistics Society, features plenary talks of the jury members of the Hans van Houwelingen Award 2018:

 and our former BMS-ANed president

 For more information on the talks, see below.
 During this meeting the winner of the Hans van Houwelingen Award 2018 will be announced.
-More information about the program of June 1st will follow.

 The 2018 General Assembly of the BMS (Biometric Section of the Dutch Society for Statistics and Operations Research – VVS) and ANed (Dutch region of the International Biometric Society – IBS) will take place during this Spring meeting.
 The following documents are available here: